Feelings & Emotions

 Lemony Snicket

 New York Times bestselling author Lemony Snicket sheds light on the way bad moods come and go.
 Once there was a bad mood and a stick.
 The stick appeared when a tree dropped it.
 Where did the bad mood come from?
 Who picked up the stick?
-And where is the bad mood off to now?
-You never know what is going to happen.
+And where is t

 Read More View in Catalog